Breast augmentation using breast implants in Brisbane and Ipswich

 Dr Sharp advocates a natural-looking approach to breast augmentation surgery that takes into consideration a woman’s frame to achieve a beautifully enhanced, balanced outcome.
 The human eye sees beauty in proportion; rather than distorting or exaggerating the body, ethical cosmetic surgery aims to restore balance and harmony, producing realistic results.
 Optimal results are obtained when the body is in proportion.

-Breast augmentation surgery permanently changes the body; even if you have them removed in the future, there will be excess skin, scaring and potential complications to consider.
+Breast augmentation surgery changes the body; even if you have them removed in the future, there will be excess skin, scaring and potential complications to consider.
 Excessively large breast implants can cause a number of complications and functional issues:

 - back and neck pain